Demonstration Experiments: Section 3 Proofs

 \subsubsection{Equivalent Representation of the DGP under \Cref{assn:dgm}}

 We use the following fact extensively.

-\begin{lemma} Consider the data generating mechanism of \cref{assn:dgm}.
-The joint law of the observed data $\{(g_t, X_{g_t}(t))\}_{t=1}^T$ is identical to that of an experiment in which the $k$ arms are sampled from $k$ mutually independent i.i.d.\ sequences.
-Formally, let $\{Y_g(i)\}_{i \ge 1}$, $g = 1,\ldots,k$, be mutually independent i.i.d.\ sequences with $Y_g(i) \sim F_g$.
+\begin{lemma} \lomtext{Under \Cref{assn:dgm}, the joint law of the observed data $\{(g_t, X_{g_t}(t))\}_{t=1}^T$ is identical to that of an experiment in which the $k$ arms are sampled from $k$ mutually independent i.i.d.\ sequences, with arm $g$ sampled from $F_g$.} \end{lemma}

+\begin{proof}[Proof of Lemma~\ref{lemma:iid-representation}] Formally, let $\{Y_g(i)\}_{i \ge 1}$, $g = 1,\ldots,k$, be mutually independent i.i.d.\ sequences with $Y_g(i) \sim F_g$.
 Consider the alternative experiment that uses the same adaptive allocation rule but generates observations from these independent streams: when arm $g$ is selected for the $n$\textsuperscript{th} time, the observation is $Y_g(n)$.
-Then the two experiments produce the same joint distribution of observed data. \end{lemma}
+We show that the two experiments produce the same joint distribution of observed data.

-\begin{proof}[Proof of Lemma~\ref{lemma:iid-representation}] We proceed by induction on rounds.
-For each $t \ge 1$, let $H_t = (g_1, O_1, \ldots, g_t, O_t)$ denote the observed history through round $t$, where $O_s$ is the observation at round $s$.